 To that may be added the fact that Indian musicians, at least in earlier times, had to learn yoga, as well as the inner Nada yoga and various breathing exercises to strengthen and develop their ear for music.
-We present one such exercise in this issue of Bindu: Bhramari – the Bumble Bee .
+Here, we present one such exercise: Bhramari – the Bumble Bee.

 The Ragas and Nada Yoga